CatLibWilk/Lynda-Learning/linux-networking/notes.md

         - use NM to create connections: groups of config settings for a device
         - uses `nmcli` command, which requires `apt install network-manager` (at least for the U16 I have on D.O.)
             - if need to install, need to `service NetworkManager start` as well
+            - (working on D.O. droplet) = change `managed=false` to true in /etc/NetworkManager/NetworkManager.conf for devices to appear managed in output of `nmcli d`
 - when configuring networks, can make static or dynamic
     - dynamic: IP assigned by DHCP (Dynamic Host Configuration Protocol)
     - static: unchanging address set by admin